-Various features of Inst operation can be tailored using the set command on the Administrative Commands menu.
-Using set, you can assign values to arguments known as preferences, which control aspects of the Inst interface.
-This chapter explains how to use set to adjust menus and information displays, control space calculations, and modify other Inst operating defaults.
-A table of available set preferences is included at the end of the chapter (a complete list is also available from Inst online help).
+This chapter explains how to tailor installations using initialization scripts and the set command.
+Initialization scripts provide a programmatic interface to user-written scripts that execute when Inst or Software Manager receives a distribution specification.
+The set command assigns values to arguments known as preferences, which control aspects of the Inst and Software Manager interface.
+A table of available set preferences is included at the end of this chapter (a complete list is also available from Inst online help).